ros2/design/articles/150_roslaunch.md

 The goal of the system description is to capture the intentions of the user describing the system to be launched, with as few side effects as possible.
 The reason for doing this is so that a launch description can be visualized and statically analyzed without actually launching the described system.
-Having a tool that can allow a developer to visualize and modify the launch description in a WYSIWYG (what you see is what you get) editor is guiding use case for the system description.
+Having a tool that can allow a developer to visualize and modify the launch description in a WYSIWYG (what you see is what you get) editor is an important use case for the system description.

-First this section will describe in a programming language, or text markup, agnostic way what can be expressed in the system description and how it maps to the calling conventions and event handling described in previous sections, as well as how it maps to launch system specific behaviors.
+First, this section will describe in a programming language, or text markup, agnostic way what can be expressed in the system description and how it maps to the calling conventions and event handling described in previous sections, as well as how it maps to launch system specific behaviors.
 After that, it will suggest how this agnostic system description can be applied to Python and XML, but also how it might be able to be extended to support other languages and markups.

 ### Launch Descriptions